 - Much like marketing and advertising, legal, insurance and licensing fees can outpace your estimates.
-If you have no experience in these areas, you should probably overestimate them.
-Some entrepreneurs even suggest these estimates should be tripled.
+If you have no experience in these areas, it’s suggested you overestimate them — even by 3 times as much.

 2. What’s Changed in Your Business?

 3. Calculate Anticipated Revenues

-At this point in your projections, you should begin separating each source of income and segregating any variables for the business.
+At this point in your revenue projection, you should begin separating each source of income and segregating any variables for the business.
 This will provide a clear view of any positives and negatives in each revenue stream.

 From each source of income, list the amount of revenue expected during the business’s review period (monthly, quarterly or as needed, etc.) for your earnings and revenue.
 Arranging your data this way will reveal the total expected revenue for the desired time frame.

 Jennie’s Jellies expected $27,120 from farmer’s market sales and $91,630 from its grocery partners in the second quarter.
 With these figures, Jennie’s Jellies would have a total expected revenue of $118,750.
-Approaching your projections directly gives you the most control and simplifies a potentially confusing process.

 By creating two versions of your revenue forecast — one aggressive and one conservative — you’ll force yourself to think boldly to achieve your growth goals and rationally in the event you need to scale back.

 - A low price point for their standard jellies, higher price for choice, small-batch jellies

 - One new jelly or complimentary product added by the fourth quarter, with 3 more products introduced within the next 18 months

 - Low price point, no additional premium pricing